Borel-Hirzebruch type formula for the graph equivariant cohomology of a projective bundle over a GKM-graph

 \section{Abstract}

-In this paper we study the GKM theory of torus-equivariant vector bundles and their projectivizations.
-We introduce the combinatorial notion of a leg bundle.
-This notion generalizes the notion of a GKM-graph by allowing noncompact edges and dropping the pairwise linear independence condition on the labels.
-We also introduce the projectivization of a leg bundle and study its canonical connection.
-We prove the Leray-Hirsh type theorem and the Borel-Hirzebruch type formula for the graph equivariant cohomology of the projectivization for a leg bundle if it is again a GKM graph by using the GKM theoretical arguments.
+In this paper, we introduce the GKM theoretical counterpart of the equivariant complex vector bundles as the ``leg bundle''.
+We also provide a definition for the projectivization of a leg bundle and prove the Borel-Hirzebruch type formula for its graph equivariant cohomology, assuming that the projectivization is again a GKM graph.
+Furthermore, we study the realization of the projective GKM fiber bundle, in the sense of Guillemin-Sabatini-Zara, can be obtained from the projectivization of a leg bundle.